FlourishAnyway is an industrial/organizational psychologist with applied experience in corporate Human Resources and

 Symptoms of some mental disorders might manifest themselves differently at work than in other situations.8

-Depression may take the following forms in the workplace: nervousness, irritability, frequent complaints about minor physical ailments, lack of engagements, slow productivity, and fatigue.
+Depression may take the following forms in the workplace: nervousness, irritability, frequent complaints about minor physical ailments, lack of engagement, slow productivity, and fatigue.

 Depressed employees are estimated to lose the equivalent of 27 days from work due to illness and lost productivity.
 People with depression are more likely to frequently change jobs.